shred/acme4j/src/doc/docs/ca/sslcom.md

 ## Note

 * This CA requires [External Account Binding (EAB)](../usage/account.md#external-account-binding) for account creation.
 However, the CA's directory resource returns `externalAccountRequired` as `false`, which is incorrect.
 If you use one of the `acme:` URIs above, _acme4j_ will patch the metadata transparently.
 If you directly connect to SSL.com via `https:` URI though, `Metadata.isExternalAccountRequired()` could return a wrong value.
 (As of February 2024)
+* The certificate of the ssl.com staging server seems to be unmonitored.
+When it expires, an `AcmeNetworkException` is thrown which is caused by a `CertificateExpiredException`.
+There is nothing you can do to fix this error, except to ask the ssl.com support to renew the expired certificate on their server. **Please do not open an issue at acme4j.** (As of June 2024)

 ## Disclaimer